 As has been rightly pointed out by CARE Ltd, the incremental debt is visible on the balance sheet data released by Emami Ltd as part of Q2-FY2016 results.
-Short term debt in both standalone as well as consolidated balance sheet has increased by about INR 940 cr. at September 30, 2015 when compared to the short term debt at March 31, 2015.
+Short term debt in both standalone, as well as consolidated balance sheet, has increased by about INR 940 cr. on September 30, 2015, when compared to the short term debt at March 31, 2015.

 Emami Ltd has been paying regular dividend to its shareholders.
 Company has been increasing its dividend payout with increasing profits.
 It amounts to sharing the fruits of growth with shareholders.
-These are signs of a shareholders’ friendly management.
+These are signs of shareholder-friendly management.

 Margin of Safety in the market price of Emami Ltd: